-To address the critical risks posed to patients from chronic shortages and rising prices of life-saving generic medications, the Peterson Center on Healthcare has committed $10 million to help establish Civica Rx, a new not-for-profit generic drug company.
+To address the critical risks posed to patients from chronic shortages and rising prices of life-saving generic medications, the Peterson Center on Healthcare has committed $15 million to help support Civica Rx, a not-for-profit generic drug company.

-The Center has joined with the Laura and John Arnold Foundation, the Gary and Mary West Foundation, and more than 30 U.S. health systems—representing approximately 900 U.S. hospitals—to stabilize the supply of essential medications by ensuring affordability and availability.
+The Center has joined with Arnold Ventures, the Gary and Mary West Foundation, and over 55 U.S. health systems—representing more than 1,500 U.S. hospitals—to stabilize the supply of essential medications by ensuring affordability and availability.

 The Laura and John Arnold Foundation, Peterson Center on Healthcare and Gary and Mary West Foundation each commit $10 million to a new, not-for-profit generic drug company.READ MORE